Specters of the Ridgelys: A Deep Dive into the Haunting Tales of Hampton Mansion

 Haunted Hampton Mansion

-I am a huge fanatic about American History.
-I love being only twenty minutes away from one of the most beautiful and supposedly haunted historic homes in Maryland, Hampton Mansion, in Towson, Maryland.
+I am a huge fan of American History.
+I love being only twenty minutes away from Hampton Mansion, one of the most beautiful and supposedly haunted historic homes in Maryland, in Towson, Maryland.

 I’ve visited Hampton Mansion dozens of times and toured the Main House, the farmhouse, dozens of outbuildings, and the grounds.
 I recommend putting Hampton on your to-do list if you like historic homes like me.